qsvtr/qsvtr.fr/content/whoiam.md

 slug = "whoiam"
 +++

-3rd Year of a 5 year course to obtain a Masters in Engineering at ISEN, Nantes - French 'Grande Ecole' Graduate Engineering School specialized in Electronics and Digital Technologies (EUR-ACE accredited)
+First year of a master's degree in Engineering at ISEN, Nantes - French 'Grande Ecole' Graduate Engineering School specialized in cybersecurity (EUR-ACE accredited)

-I am interested in cybersecurity, blockchain and cryptocurrencies #Bitcoin
+I am interested in cybersecurity, blockchain and cryptocurrencies

 ## EXPERIENCES
 + Student intern at [TATOU.CO](https://tatou.co), I realised a **scraper in NodeJS** to obtain prices from booking sites (Booking, Expedia, HomeAway, etc...). <b>July 2019 - 5 weeks</b>
-+ Member of the robotics club of my school
++ Member of the robotics club of my school (2019-2020)
 * 10 Years of scouting

 ## EDUCATION & CERTIFICATES